linuxplayground/z80-compiler-kit-libcpm/docs/libcpm.md

 You should read the comments in the header files.
 They are updated during development and will be the most accurate.

+## About the name

+Naming this is hard.
+I know this is a stale meme, but it's true.
+I could not come up with a meaningful name for this library that would indicate that it's for the Z80-Retro! computer *AND* it's for CP/M.

-## What Is Z80-Retro!-libcpm ?
+## What Is libcpm ?

-Z80-Retro!-libcpm is a C library that you can link to in your applications for use with the [FUZIX-Compiler-Kit](https://github.com/etchedpixels/fuzix-compiler-kit.git).[^1] The library is specifically targeted at the [Z80-Retro!](https://github.com/z80-retro)[^2] Single Board Computer by John Winans.
+libcpm is a C library that you can link to in your applications for use with the [FUZIX-Compiler-Kit](https://github.com/etchedpixels/fuzix-compiler-kit.git).[^1] The library is specifically targeted at the [Z80-Retro!](https://github.com/z80-retro)[^2] Single Board Computer by John Winans and the resident CP/M 2.2 operating sytem.

 Some standard libraries are implemented where they can be easily backed by the CP/M 2.2 BDOS function calls.
 Additionally the library includes